 means it’s better to avoid

-marks to tell them apart.
+marks to tell them apart.- However numbers might be a poor

 choice since people might think they